praisegeek/gatsby-plugin-appsync/Readme.md

 };
 ```

-Same usage applies as using latest version of React Apollo Version 3+, which supports hooks.
+Same usage applies as using the latest version of React Apollo ( v 3+), with hooks.

 e.g